ngjunsiang/laymansguide-src/season6/issue078/issue078.md

 - Big websites often load their unchanging (static) resources, such as images, CSS files, script files, etc, from a separate domain
   Presumably they do this so that this other domain can be set up for caching ([Issue 39](https://buttondown.email/laymansguide/archive/lmg-s3-issue-39-caches-and-caching/)).
 Having static files cached on the browser makes the browsing experience much smoother, as static parts such as the icons and stylesheets can be rendered (put on screen) first while waiting for dynamic data to load.
   Dropbox loads their static resources from dropboxstatic.com.
-- Big websites may load their dynamic data from a CDN
+- Big websites may load their dynamic data from a CDN ([Issue 73](https://buttondown.email/laymansguide/archive/lmg-s6-issue-73-the-heart-of-darkness-header/))
   Once traffic gets large enough that a single server might not be able to handle peak load, many online services switch to delivering their content through a CDN (such as Squarespace).
 These resources will appear to be loaded from a third-party.
 So anything with a “cdn” in the domain is *probably* safe.
 - ReCaptchas don’t always need a pop-up.
   Some of them run in the background, checking to see if you have already been verified human somewhere else, or verifying you by other means.
   Dropbox loads its captchas from dropboxcaptcha.com **and** google.com (for Google’s reCaptcha service).
-Two layers of captchas! that’s probably redundant, but I half-suspect they are temporarily relying on Google’s reCaptcha while trying to spin up their own homebrew captcha service.
-Who knows?
+Two layers of captchas!
 - There are many websites out there that rely on google.com being whitelisted This is what happens when you have a single company providing so many critical services that their domain has to be whitelisted.
 If blocked, the webpage will no longer work.
 - Some websites rely on “daisy-chaining”, where script A loads script B which loads script C, and so on.
   You know this because when using uMatrix, you whitelist a domain and reload the page, and another domain appers.
-You whitelist that domain, and another one appears … this belies the complexity of the webpage loading sequence.
-I don’t know enough to comment on what leads to this style of webpage development, but it does not look easy to maintain.
+You whitelist that domain, and another one appears …

 **Issue summary:** Modern webpages rely on many third-party resources for their functionality.
 Blocking access to some domains may cause these webpages to break and stop working.

-This was fun, in a UX-masochistic sort of way.
-Most of my learning here is not really newsletter-worthy; I mainly got to see how prevalent Google is, what a clean webpage looks like in the backend (very few domains), what a massive webpage looks like (lots of domains!
-E.g. Trello), what the most popular CDNs are, and some dead giveaways of a webpage quickly spiralling out of control (large numbers on a single domain, slow loading with no static domain or CDN) … stuff like that.
+This was fun, in a masochistic sort of way.
+Most of what I learnt here is not really newsletter-worthy: how prevalent Google is, what a clean webpage looks like in the backend (very few domains), what a massive webpage looks like (lots of domains!
+E.g. Trello), what the most popular CDNs are, and some dead giveaways of a webpage quickly spiralling out of control (large numbers on a single domain, slow loading with no static domain or CDN) … maybe I’ll figure out the layman-worthy parts of it someday and put it in another  season.

 ## What I’ll be covering next

 **Next issue:** [LMG S7] Issue 79: A Base for Data

+Next season, we go back to data again.
+Specifically, we look at how data is stored and manage for most of the internet: in a database.

+What is a database and why do we need one?

 **Sometime in the future:** What is: